DataSF/housing-data-hub/_posts/data/2014-01-03-inclusionary-by-tenure.md

 colors: Blues
 "axis-type": category
 "y-format": ","
-source: null
+source: "Mayor's Office of Housing and Community Development."
 notes: null
 "policy-link": "http://jasonlally.com/housing-policy-hub/policies/inclusionary-housing/"
 ---

-The Inclusionary Program allows for both rental and ownership units.
+The Inclusionary Housing program allows for both rental and ownership units.
 Typically, the tenure of units matches what the tenure is in the rest of the housing development.